reshux/typescript-basics/README.md

 # TypeScript Basics

 This repo containts .ts files where I learn TypeScript basics.
-I follow [this Youtube tutorial series](https://www.youtube.com/watch?v=YPShu0H3RbM&list=PLqq-6Pq4lTTanfgsbnFzfWUhhAz3tIezU) by Java Brains.
+I tried commenting the code for those who might be interested in trying these out!

+The rest-api subdirectory contains an API request service.
+Don't forget to `npm install` before playing around with it.
+You can run this little request service by doing `npm start username`, where `username` can be any GitHub user you want.